devinit/ddw-analyst-ui/README.md

 ### Deployment

 1. Create a release branch with a name format `release/v[VERSION NUMBER]`
+2. Update version number in `package.json`
-2. Create a GitHub release with a name format `v[VERSION NUMBER]`
+3. Create a GitHub release with a name format `v[VERSION NUMBER]` - this will deploy to production
-3. On the server, there should be a `deploy.sh` script in the HOME folder.
-If not, make one with the contents of the `deploy.sh` file in this repo
-4. Run the script to deploy a specific version e.g `bash deploy.sh 2.0.2`
+4. Create PR from release branch to master/main
+5. Merge in release branch to master/main